nekowinston/grepping-boom.nvim/README.md

 ### Usage

+If you need to change the max volume of the booms, you can use `:BoomVolume <volume>` where `<volume>` is a value between `0.0` and `1.0`.
+Going above 1.0 is possible but not recommended (the author will not be held responsible for plugin usage related hearing loss).

 When you had enough of booming after grepping, you can face the consequences of your actions via `:TwitchBan`, which will unload the plugin.